-Inside three smallish white rooms, share a continuous gabled ceiling, a small crooked line of interested humans, wait for autographed books from the artist, Sasha Grey.
+Inside three smallish white rooms, share a continuous gabled ceiling, a small crooked line of interested humans, wait for autographed copies from the artist, Sasha Grey.

-My peripheral vision and hearing realizes it is her or something like her, in a black full-length dress.
+My peripheral vision and hearing realizes it is her or something like her, in a black full length dress.

 I’m having difficulty focusing due to the heat and humidity, compounded by the gallery lights.
 It’s 90 degrees F. in West Hollywood today.

 Then I actually look at her.
 Until now she has been a series of virtual images.
 So it is a bit odd to compare both printed photos with a live human, without really getting a good look at either.

 But this is a book signing.
 I wait my turn.